 1. SaaS agreements

-Since Software as a Service (SaaS) agreements already cover liability caps, data use clauses, indemnities, and much more, adding too many customization possibilities might become confusing and risky.
+Standardizing software-as-a-service (SaaS) agreements lessens risk, eliminates negotiations, and helps create a better experience for all parties involved.
+Since SaaS agreements already cover liability caps, data use clauses, indemnities, and much more, adding too many customization possibilities can become confusing and risky.

 3. Terms of service